LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 #### Get The Conversation ID

-The conversation id is required for using the AskMaven APIs.
-This ID is used by the policy to retrieve conversation and session store parameters.
+The conversation id is required for using the AskMaven APIs if your policies use Inbox System Attributes.

 The variable can be used anywhere in conversation builder using the following variable name: